 Add the chopped octopus, cover with half of the wine and let it evaporate

-Add the tomatoes, adjust the salt, and cook for 40 minutes, adding a little wine at a time
+Add the tomatoes, season with salt and cook for 40 minutes, adding a little wine at a time

 Sprinkle with parsley and serve